Have you been arrested and asked to give blood for a DUI?

 Maybe you did, or maybe you refused, but chances are you are wondering if it is legal and/or necessary to give blood for a DUI.
 The truth is that if you have a license, you are expected to comply with such a request, or suffer the consequences.
 Only an experienced Florida criminal defense attorney can evaluate the specific facts and circumstances surrounding your blood draw; however, a general understanding of the law is always helpful.

-Remember, all Criminal Charges are serious and you need a skilled DUI Attorney on your side.
+Remember, all Criminal Charges are serious and you need a skilled DUI attorney on your side.
 Call us for a free, private consultation at (727) 531-2926 anytime, 24-7!

 Driving under the influence (DUI) can be defined as operating a motor vehicle while impaired with a blood alcohol content (BAC) of .08% or higher.
 Impairments might also be the result of a chemical substance or a controlled substance under the same charge.
-This charge may also be referred to as drunk driving, or driving while intoxicated (DWI).
+This charge may also be referred to as drunk driving or driving while intoxicated (DWI).

 In any case, consult with an experienced Florida criminal defense attorney.
-If you are in the need of assistance or for more information, please contact Powers Sellers & Finkelstein, PLC. at (727) 531-2926 for a free evaluation and case evaluation.
+If you are in the need of assistance or for more information, please contact Powers Sellers & Finkelstein, PLC. at (727) 531-2926 for a free consultation and case evaluation.